Policy Details Page

 The following rules shall be applicable for a sports/activity season:

-- Illegal use, sale and/or possession of alcoholic beverages
+A. Illegal use, sale and/or possession of alcoholic beverages

 A student who is found to use, sell and/or be in possession of alcoholic beverages shall immediately be removed from the activity for 10 school days (first offense).
 In addition, he/she must agree to attend an alcohol assessment program and abide by the assessment team’s recommendation.
 If the student violates the rule twice during the sports/activity season, he/she will be removed from the team/activity for the season.

-- Use, sale and/or possession of tobacco
+B. Use, sale and/or possession of tobacco, including vape products

-A student who is found to use, sell and/or be in possession of tobacco products shall become ineligible to participate in the next contest/activity (first offense).
+A student who is found to use, sell and/or be in possession of tobacco or vape products shall become ineligible to participate in the next contest/activity (first offense).
 If the student violates the rule twice during the sports/activity season, he/she will be removed from the team/activity for the season.

-- Illegal use, sale and/or possession legend drugs (RCW 69.41.020-050) and controlled substances (RCW 69.50)
+C. Illegal use, sale and/or possession legend drugs (RCW 69.41.020-050) and controlled substances (RCW 69.50)

-- Physical appearance
+D. Physical appearance

-A student shall wear and maintain the school and district team uniform during athletic/activity contests or as directed by the coach/advisor, except where special permission is given in extenuating circumstances.
+A student shall wear and maintain the school and District team uniform during athletic/activity contests or as directed by the coach/advisor, except where special permission is given in extenuating circumstances.
 First offense: verbal warning.
-Repeated offenses: removal from the activity for five (5) school days.
+Repeated offen¬ses: removal from the activity for five (5) school days.

-- Unsportsmanlike conduct
+E. Unsportsmanlike conduct

 In the case of unsportsmanlike conduct, which includes, but is not limited to, negative attitude, obscene language/gestures, act of vulgarity, improper use of social media, etc., the head coach or activity advisor may place a student on probation or suspend him/her from activity participation, including practice and games.

-- Harassment, Intimidation or Bullying
+F. Harassment, Intimidation or Bullying

 A student shall refrain from all forms of Harassment, Intimidation or Bullying (HIB) pursuant to District Policy 3207.
 This includes all forms of hazing.
 Students, staff or other school visitors who engage in harassment, intimidation or bullying will receive appropriate discipline, sanctions or other appropriate interventions.

-- Attendance at school
+F. Attendance at school

 A student must be in school on the day of the activity and attend all classes to participate in the activity.
 This rule can be waived only by the principal or designee for reasons including, but not limited to, verified medical appointment or verified family emergency.

-- Absence from practice
+G. Absence from practice

 A student is expected to be in attendance at all team/activity practices unless excused for illness or by prior approval.

-- Suspension/emergency expulsion
+H. Suspension/emergency expulsion

 When a student is suspended or emergency expelled, he/she will be immediately suspended from the activity, including practice and games.
 Further corrective action will depend upon the nature of the violation.

-- Misrepresentation
+I. Misrepresentation

-A student who has forged any signature made a false entry or altered any document on any required athletic/activity forms to gain athletic/activity eligibility shall become ineligible in the current sports/activity program for the remainder of that sports/activity season.
+A student who has forged any signature, made false entry or altered any document on any required athletic/activity forms to gain athletic/activity eligibility shall become ineligible in the current sports/activity program for the remainder of that sports/activity season.
 In such cases, the participant may be declared ineligible for interscholastic competition for a period of one (1) year.

-- Repeated Offenses
+J. Repeated Offenses

 If a student repeatedly violates one of the above rules, he/she may be removed from the team for the remainder of the sports/activity season.